accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Check that the application allows two-way voice communication.
 1. If it does, check that it has a real-time text (RTT) function.
-1. If this is the case, check that it is possible to use both modes of communication at the same time, i.e. users can send real-time text messages at the same time as other users are speaking, for example.
+1. If this is the case, check that it is possible to use both modes of communication at the same time, i.e. users can send RTT messages at the same time as other users are speaking, for example.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}